Sign up for CNN’s Wonder Theory science newsletter. Explore the universe with news on fascinating discoveries, scientific advancements and more.

 The CubeSats’s goal is to enter an elongated orbit, which is a near rectilinear halo orbit, around the moon for at least six months for research purposes.

-The team hopes the satellite can maintain its orbit, which could allow the agency to launch and place an outpost in lunar orbit called the Gateway.
-It would play a crucial role in their Artemis program by providing future spacecraft an efficient path to and from the moon’s surface.
+The mission team hopes the satellite can maintain its orbit, which could allow the agency to launch and place a lunar outpost called the Gateway.
+The outpost would play a crucial role in NASA’s Artemis program by providing future spacecraft an efficient path to and from the moon’s surface.

 Additionally, the small satellite will also be testing out its communication abilities.
 The orbit offers a view of Earth while providing coverage for the lunar south pole, which is the scheduled landing point for the Artemis astronauts in 2025.

-The CubeSat will also communicate with NASA’s Lunar Reconnaissance Orbit, which has been circling the moon for 13 years.
-It will act as a reference point for the satellite and allow scientists to measure the distance between the two space objects and where CAPSTONE is in the sky.
+The CubeSat will also communicate with NASA’s Lunar Reconnaissance Orbiter, a spacecraft that has been circling the moon for 13 years.
+It will act as a reference point for the satellite and allow scientists to measure the distance between the CubeSat and LRO, as well as where CAPSTONE is in the sky.

 Space enthusiasts can track the satellite’s journey using NASA’s Eyes on the Solar System.